Roger Ebert: Favorites

 Ebert championed animation, particularly the films of Hayao Miyazaki and Isao Takahata.
-In his review of Miyazaki's Princess Mononoke, he wrote: "I go to the movies for many reasons.
-Here is one of them.
-I want to see wondrous sights not available in the real world, in stories where myth and dreams are set free to play.
-Animation opens that possibility, because it is freed from gravity and the chains of the possible.
-Realistic films show the physical world; animation shows its essence.
-Animated films are not copies of 'real movies,' are not shadows of reality, but create a new existence in their own right."
-He concluded his review of Ratatouille by writing: "Every time an animated film is successful, you have to read all over again about how animation isn't 'just for children' but 'for the whole family,' and 'even for adults going on their own.'
+Reviewing Princess Mononoke, he wrote: "Animated films are not copies of 'real movies,' are not shadows of reality, but create a new existence in their own right."
+He concluded his review of Ratatouille: "Every time an animated film is successful, you have to read all over again about how animation isn't 'just for children' but 'for the whole family,' and 'even for adults going on their own.'
 No kidding!"

-Ebert championed documentaries, notably Errol Morris's Gates of Heaven: "They say you can make a great documentary about anything, as long as you see it well enough and truly, and this film proves it.
-Gates of Heaven, which has no connection to the unfortunate Heaven's Gate, is about a couple of pet cemeteries and their owners.
-It was filmed in Southern California, so of course we expect a sardonic look at the peculiarities of the Moonbeam State.
-But then Gates of Heaven grows ever so much more complex and frightening, until at the end it is about such large issues as love, immortality, failure, and the dogged elusiveness of the American Dream."
-Morris credited Ebert's review with putting him on the map.
-He championed Michael Apted's Up films, calling them "an inspired, even noble use of the medium."
-Ebert concluded his review of Hoop Dreams by writing: "Many filmgoers are reluctant to see documentaries, for reasons I've never understood; the good ones are frequently more absorbing and entertaining than fiction.
+Ebert championed documentaries, notably Errol Morris's Gates of Heaven.
+He called Michael Apted's Up films "an inspired, even noble use of the medium."
+He wrote "Many filmgoers are reluctant to see documentaries, for reasons I've never understood; the good ones are frequently more absorbing and entertaining than fiction.
 Hoop Dreams, however, is not only documentary.
-It is also poetry and prose, muckraking and expose, journalism and polemic.
-It is one of the great moviegoing experiences of my lifetime."
+It is also poetry and prose, muckraking and expose, journalism and polemic."

 If a movie can illuminate the lives of other people who share this planet with us and show us not only how different they are but, how even so, they share the same dreams and hurts, then it deserves to be called great.